sleepywndud/sleepywndud.github.io/content/index.md

 - Some notes may be old, and be considered as outdated.
 - Internal standards are different per-school.
 - Some notes aren't fully finished, and isn't planned for completion.
-- All external past papers for L2 and L3, from 2013~2025 (except Probability Methods) can be found in this website, with schedules, too.
+- All external past papers for L2 and L3, from 2013~2025 (except Probability Methods) can be found [here](Past-Papers.md), with schedules, too.
 - Some (school) mentoring resources may be added to this page.

 > *This page may contain mistakes.
 If you spot one, feel free to shoot me an email to: `22222w@duck.com`, or feel free to fix it yourself.*